adon-cloudcannon/landing-page-test/src/collections/lessons/jekyll-tutorial/introduction-to-front-matter-and-yaml.md

 ## What is front matter?

 In the previous lesson, we mentioned “front matter”.
 But what exactly is it, and why should we use it?
 Front matter is an area at the top of your HTML/Markdown documents that lets you write variables and even content for your pages.
 It uses YAML, a simple and friendly serialization language, and it works well in combination with Liquid.
-Read more on front matter [on Jekyll's official site](https://jekyllrb.com/docs/front-matter/).
+Read more on front matter <a target="_blank" rel="noopener" href="https://jekyllrb.com/docs/front-matter/">on Jekyll's official site</a>.

 ## Front matter and YAML basics

 To write a simple YAML variable, use `key: value` notation, with a colon.
 The value itself can be just about anything you want: 4, 4.1, “4”, true/false.

-In addition, comments (helpful notes that don’t get processed) in YAML are also possible with the “\#’ sign, which can be very helpful.
+In addition, comments (helpful notes that don’t get processed) in YAML are also possible with the “#’ sign, which can be very helpful.

 Let’s start by adding front matter to our index.html page, with a variable for the page title: